Ed1ezac/drivers-test-booking/README.md

 - Download and unzip the project
 - If you have Visual Studio Code IDE you can use its built-in command processor by clicking `Terminal`->`New Terminal` on the top ribbon menu
 - Otherwise fire up your console app *(e.g command prompt on windows)* and navigate to the project folder

+Before proceeding with the steps below, make sure you configure your nodejs path in the project in `bookings_project>settings.py` file.
+The setting is:
+`NPM_BIN_PATH`: mine is `'C:/Program Files/nodejs/npm.cmd'` but the default is `'C:/Program Files/nodejs/npm.cmd'` for most Windows machines.

 - Run the commands: `pipenv shell`
 - `pipenv install django==3.2`
 - `python -m pip install django-tailwind`